BhallaLab/moose-core/Docs/user/markdown/Nkit2Documentation.markdown

-% Neuronal simulations in MOOSEGUI
-% Aditya Gilra
-% October 1, 2012

 # Introduction

-Neuronal models in various formats can be loaded and simulated in the **MOOSE Graphical User Interface**.
+Neuronal models in NeuroML 1.8 format can be loaded and simulated in the **MOOSE Graphical User Interface**.
 The GUI displays the neurons in 3D, and allows visual selection and editing of neuronal properties.
 Plotting and visualization of activity proceeds